 Alternative occupational therapy jobs can make an impact

-My advice to those of you reading this and thinking of venturing away from your own clinical job is this: if you feel your passion and skills would be better used in another area of OT, go for it.
-This is even the case if you are thinking of changing practice settings but remaining in clinical work.
-But do your homework, and know where to channel your energy based on your interests.
-It is even possible to get involved in non-clinical duties at your current role before deciding if that route is for you.
+If you feel your passion and skills would be better used in another area of OT, go for it.
+Do your homework, and know where to channel your energy based on your interests.
+It is even possible to get involved in non-clinical duties in your current role before deciding if that route is for you.

 Do you have any other non-clinical areas you’d like to share?
 Let us know in the comments!